Sam Debruyn on 18 Jun 2023 15:38:49

 More users have complained about the lack of nested WITH statements here and here.

 Thanks for your feedback.
-We are reviewing the support for Nested WITH statements.
+We are working on adding the support of nested CTE to Fabric Warehousing.